1) Installation

 - Local-only: commands and results stay in your browser.

-- Deny-by-default: the Allow-list is required for cross-domain control.
+- Deny-by-default: Allow-list is required for cross-domain control.

 - No arbitrary code execution: only documented tab and DOM commands.